 7.8 RAM playback

-You can avoid any access to HDD or network while playing back, if you load the entire track into RAM.
+You can avoid load on HDD or network while playing back, if you load the entire track into RAM at the beginning of playback.

 With squeezelite you could add option similar to e.g.

-That'll reserve 80MB as streaming buffer (most flacs will fit in there) and 200MB for the processing (e.g. to store the decoded flac) buffer.
+That'll reserve 50MB as streaming buffer (most flacs will fit in there) and 200MB for the processing (e.g. to store the decoded flac) buffer.

 Depending on your available RAM size, you can play with these figures.

-I'd recommend to not exceed 50% of your RAM size.
+I'd recommend to not exceed 60% of your avialble RAM size.

 As another test, if you don't run squeezelite.
 Just copy a track to your RAM disk such as /tmp (if mounted as tmpfs) and play it from there.